Panzanella Salad Recipe with Peaches

 • Try some toasted nuts for added crunch

-Make vinaigrette, assemble salad, and drizzle on the dressing.
-Let Panzanella sit for 30 minutes to absorb flavors.
+Assemble the rustic salad, and drizzle on the dressing.
+Let the peach panzanella sit for 30 minutes to absorb flavors.

 Serve it with…

 Serve the peach Panzanella salad as a side dish, light brunch item or lunch main course.
-It works really well for potlucks, buffets and BBQs.
-I love to serve it with marinated grilled chicken or grilled pork chops.
+It works really well for potlucks, buffets and BBQs, and is a perfect complement for marinated grilled chicken or grilled pork chops.

 If you like the idea of a bread salad, try our bread salad with charred snap peas, panzanella salad recipe with grilled chicken or our grilled pesto shrimp panzanella.